scaffold-eth/se-2-challenges/README.md

 Run the `yarn verify --network your_network` command to verify your contracts on etherscan 🛰

-👉 This will be the URL you submit to 🏃‍♀️[SpeedRunEthereum.com](https://speedrunethereum.com).
+👉 Search this address on Etherscan to get the URL you submit to 🏃‍♀️[SpeedRunEthereum.com](https://speedrunethereum.com).

 ---